kovidgoyal/kitty/docs/desktop-notifications.rst

 *notification id* (``i`` key) as the one you want to update.
 If the original notification is still displayed it will be replaced, otherwise a new notification is displayed.
 This can be used, for example, to show progress of an operation.
-Note that how smoothly the existing notification is replaced depends on the underlying OS, for example, on Linux the replacement is usually flicker free, on macOS it isn't, because of Apple's design choices.
+How smoothly the existing notification is replaced depends on the underlying OS, for example, on Linux the replacement is usually flicker free, on macOS it isn't, because of Apple's design choices.
+Note that if no ``i`` key is specified, no updating must take place, even if there is a previous notification without an identifier.
+The terminal must treat these as being two unique *unidentified* notifications.

 To close a previous notification, send::